Blessing-Ekeh/Python-Crash-Course-Practice-Materials/README.md

 - Python syntax and program structure
 - User input handling
-- Conditionals and loops
-- Functions and return values
+- Conditionals, loops, and functions
-- Basic algorithms and logic building
+- Basic algorithms and problem-solving
-- Working with strings and lists
+- Working with lists, strings, and dictionaries